sungeunbae/swc_vuw2015/sql-novice-world/09-create.md

 INSERT INTO CountryLanguage values('NZL','NZ Sign Language','T', 0.51);
 ~~~

-Similarly, we can insert Samon and Hindi.
+Similarly, we can insert Samoan and Hindi.

 ~~~ {.sql}
 INSERT INTO CountryLanguage values('NZL','Samoan','F', 2.17);